 Wait for the command to run and complete.
 Depending on your system’s health, the process may take as long as 20 minutes or over.

 Once the process is complete, type sfc /scannow and press Enter.

 Next, run CHKDSK.
 Compared to SFC, CHKDSK scans your entire drive for errors.
 On the other hand, SFC scans Windows files specifically.
-Nevertheless, you should run a CHKDSK scan from the Command Prompt to completely remove errors in your computer.
+Nevertheless, you should run a CHKDSK scan from the Command Prompt to remove errors in your computer.

 In your Start menu search bar, type command prompt, right-click the best match, and select Run as administrator.
-(You can also use your keyboard to access the command prompt, press Windows key + X, then choose Command Prompt (Admin) from the results.)
+(You can also use your keyboard to access the command prompt, press the Windows key + X, then choose Command Prompt (Admin) from the results.)

 Next, type chkdsk /r and press Enter.
 This command will start scanning your system for errors.
 In addition, it will also begin fixing any errors in the drive.